top of page

 You Didn't Start Seasoning Early Enough

-While different types of wood dries at varying rates, preparations for seasoning and wood storage should start during summer.
+While different types of wood dry at varying rates, preparations for seasoning and wood storage should start during summer.
 Failure to begin timeously results in wood not drying before wintertime.

 You Haven't 'Split' Your Wood

 Unless you plan on throwing large chunks of wood into a bonfire, split your wood before you dry it.
-This process is best done while the wood is freshly cut and unseasoned, as it is softer and easier to chop at this stage.
+This process is best done while the wood is freshly cut and unseasoned, as it is softer and easier to chop.
 Splitting wood not only speeds up drying but also aids in igniting the fire.

 You Didn't Stack Your Wood Correctly

 There’s a right way to stack, and incorrect implementation could result in wood that doesn’t dry fast enough or at all.
-We’ll look at stacking techniques in-depth later on, but for now, it’s important to note that for moisture to evaporate, both ends of a wood piece must be exposed to sun and wind.
+We’ll look at stacking techniques later, but for now, it’s important to note that for moisture to evaporate, both ends of a wood piece must be exposed to sun and wind.

 The Best Way to Stack Wood Outdoors

-How you stack your wood is as important as where you store it outdoors, as it can significantly affect how your firewood dries.
+How you stack your wood is as important as where you store it outdoors.
+This can significantly affect how your firewood dries.

 This means stacking your wood on a base to prevent damp or unwanted creatures from creeping in, making it unusable.

-Create the base using asphalt, gravel, tarp, or other materials, such as pallets, cinder blocks, or bricks.
-Once constructed, you can start arranging your wood by placing the more substantial pieces of wood at the bottom for stability.
+Create the base using asphalt, gravel, tarp, or other materials, such as cinder blocks, or bricks.
+Once constructed, arrange your wood by placing the bigger pieces at the bottom for stability.
 Although you can have a tall wood stack, it shouldn’t tower over four feet for safety purposes and accessibility.

-Pack your wood in an orderly fashion but loosely, leaving spaces between the pieces to allow air to move freely and speed up the ‘seasoning’ process.
+Pack your wood in an orderly but loose fashion, leaving spaces between the pieces to allow air to move freely.
 While various stacking methods exist, we feature a popular technique that ensures safe and efficient drying.

-Some might call wood packing a 'lost art' that must be painstakingly learned before the wood-burning season begins.
+Some might call wood packing a 'lost art' that must be mastered before the start of wood-burning season.

-And while that might be true for particular methods, Norweigian round stacking doesn't require a huge degree of skill or precision.
-It's also considered to be a more stable structure, reducing the risk of wood tipping over.
+And while that might be true for particular methods, Norwegian round stacking doesn't require much skill or precision.
+It's also considered a more stable structure, reducing the risk of the wood tipping over.

 Round stacking consists of a horizontal base arranged in a cylindrical pattern, with logs placed inside the centre to provide support and prevent an inward collapse, topped off with a layer of small logs with the bark facing upwards.

-Not just aesthetically pleasing, round stacking is the ultimate time-and-space-saving technique.
+Not only aesthetically pleasing, round stacking is the ultimate time- and space-saving technique.

 Firewood Drying Time: A Species-Specific Guide

-With firewood, some types burn longer and conduct more heat than others, with contributing factors, like density and water content, affecting the wood quality.
-Generally speaking, the denser and drier your wood is, the better and warmer your fires will be.
+With firewood, some types burn longer and conduct more heat than others, with contributing factors such as density and water content making a difference.
+Generally, the denser and drier your wood is, the better - and warmer - your fires will be.

 Planning to snuggle up in front of a fire with hot chocolate or a glass of wine?
-Carefully selecting your firewood - taking note of varying drying times - is crucial for having enough dried wood stores to last throughout the season.
+Carefully selecting your firewood and factoring in drying times is crucial.
+With good planning, you'll have enough dried wood stored to last you the season.

 Which is Better: Hardwood or Softwood?

 Typically, hardwood is denser than softwood.
 Although it's expensive upfront, hardwood burns hotter and for a more extended period, making it ideal for a longer-lasting fire.
-Therefore, it's more economical to buy than softwood, which often depletes rapidly.
+In the long run, it's more economical to buy than softwood, which often depletes rapidly.

-Though it requires extensive seasoning, ashwood is a popular example of hardwood that burns hot and produces long-lasting fires, emitting minimal smoke when properly dried.
-Cherry firewood is another top choice, releasing a wonderful wooden aroma when lit and burning significantly less smoky than other options.
-Red and white oak are also excellent options, burning slowly and steadily for a longer duration, but they require additional attention for seasoning.
+Among hardwoods, ashwood is a popular choice.
+It burns hot and produces long-lasting fires, emitting minimal smoke when properly dried.
+Cherry firewood is another top choice, enjoyed for its wonderful wooden aroma when lit and lack of smokiness.

-The least recommended firewoods are softwoods, specifically pine, cottonwood and cedar, as they don't burn as efficiently and contain more water, resulting in a significantly longer drying process.
-In addition, creating a fire made from this softwood requires a high degree of maintenance, as the wood burns through quickly, leading to more logs added to the fire.
+On the flip side - softwoods like pine, cottonwood and cedar aren't ideal to use.
+They don't burn as efficiently and contain more water, resulting in a significantly longer drying process.
+Additionally, creating a fire from this softwood requires more maintenance.
+That's because wood burns through quickly, requiring more logs to be added to the fire.

 Seasoned Versus Unseasoned